franekp/mkdocs-git-timeline-plugin/docs/usage.md

 ### mkdocs-material theme

-If you use the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme you can implement git-authors by [overriding a template block](https://squidfunk.github.io/mkdocs-material/customization/#overriding-blocks):
+If you use the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme you can implement git-timeline by [overriding a template block](https://squidfunk.github.io/mkdocs-material/customization/#overriding-blocks):

 1) Create a new file `main.html` in `docs/overrides`: